Lightning-Universe/Training-Studio_app/README.md

 ______________________________________________________________________

-## Train a 1B+ Large Language Modeling Model with Multi Node Training
+## Train a 1B+ LLM Model with Multi Node Training in the Cloud.

 Run the Research Studio App in the cloud